frederickfaria/rainy-hills/README.md

 The solution was implemented with Java Platform Enterprise Edition (Java EE) APIs as showed bellow:

-├── pom.xml
-├── main
-│   ├── java
-│   │   └── com
-│   │       └── crxmarkets
-│   │           └── rainyhills
-│   │               ├── controller
+controller:
-│   │               │   └── MainServlet.java ------> Main servlet that get the request of browser with the user input using method post.
+MainServlet.java: Main servlet that get the request of browser with the user input using method post.
-│   │               │                                The input of this request is processed by CoreService to get the answer to present it for the user.
-│   │               └── service
+service:
-│   │                   ├── CoreService.java ------> Local interface for the ejb who contains the code to solve the problem.
+CoreService.java: Local interface for the ejb who contains the code to solve the problem.
-│   │                   └── CoreServiceImpl.java --> EJB Stateless implementing CoreService as it local interface, overriding the method fillWater
+CoreServiceImpl.java: EJB Stateless implementing CoreService as it local interface, overriding the method fillWater
-│   │                                                who contains the implementation that get the volume of water giving the surface.
-│   └── webapp
-│       ├── WEB-INF
+descriptor:
-│       │   └── web.xml ---------------------------> Deployment Descriptor for the J2EE application.
+web.xml: Deployment Descriptor for the J2EE application.
 Contains the servlet and ejb definition.
+jsp:
-│       └── index.jsp -----------------------------> JSP file who contains the content to show in the browser.
+index.jsp: JSP file who contains the content to show in the browser.
 Implements Bootstrap 3.3.7
-└── test
-    └── java
-        └── com
-            └── crxmarkets
-                └── rainyhills
+test:
-                    └── CoreServiceTest.java ------> Unit test class for fillWater method of CoreServiceImpl.java
+CoreServiceTest.java: Unit test class for fillWater method of CoreServiceImpl.java